Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cocker spaniel dog in the crate

 Some people put their dogs in a crate overnight.
-This can be done for a number of reasons.
+This can be done for several reasons.
 Some people do not like having their dogs in their beds.
 Others need to keep their dogs safe from getting into things they shouldn’t when the lights go out.
 Some people work overnight hours and have to leave their dogs behind.
 Whatever the reason, there are ways to crate train a dog so that they will sleep comfortably overnight.
 Some dog owners think that crate training is cruel and should not be practiced.
 While everyone is entitled to their opinion, each dog is different, and crate training can have some very important benefits for you and your dog.

 Here is a simple guide to crate training a dog, including for the overnight hours.
 This guide includes tips, tricks, and facts to help guide your training process and decision regarding crate training.